oli-d/nova/README.md

 subscription.dispose();

 ```
-As you saw,whenever the subscriber gets informed, an Object array with additional data is passed.
+As you saw, whenever the subscriber gets informed, an Object array with additional data is passed.
 This additional data
 is provided by the object that emitted the event.
 E.g., let's assume we have a Person repository that would like to emit
 an event whenever a new Person has been added, providing the new person's first and last names.
 In this scenario it
 would use the EventBus' emit() method like this: